Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 Udāsīna vadāsīna: Like an idle person concerned with nothing, he sits quiet.
 Iti granthi bhido cyate: This is the characteristic of people whose granthis have been broken.
 Avidya, kama, karma have been destroyed.

 Great people work through their thoughts.
 The greater a person is, the less he speaks and the more he thinks, and the works that people do with their hands and feet are nothing before this thought that emanates from these great men.
 One thought is sufficient; it will vibrate until eternity.
 And that service that the person does to humanity is greater than all the politicians that the world has seen up to this time.
 He is not sitting quiet like a sick man.
-He is very active, very powerful he is, but looks like a nobody in this world.
-He goes unwept, unhonoured and unsung, as it were; but the gods sing his glories.
+He is very active; very powerful he is, but he looks like a nobody in this world.
+He goes unwept, unhonoured and unsung, as it were, but the gods sing his glories.

 Tattva bodhaṁ kṣayaṁ vyādhiṁ manyante ye mahādhiyaḥ, teṣāṁ prajñā tiviśadā kiṁ teṣāṁ duḥśakaṁ vada (271).
 We should not be under the impression that being a jivanmukta necessarily means keeping quiet.
 It does not follow that the moment a person becomes a jivanmukta he is obliged to keep quiet without doing anything.
 That is only one aspect of the behaviour of certain categories.
 There were immensely active persons such as Lord Krishna, for instance, or Janaka.
 Janaka was a king, and we know the activity of a king.
 They cannot keep quiet like idle men.
 Janaka was a jivanmukta purusha, but even then another, greater jivanmukta, a lady called Sulabha, found fault with him.